What do you do?

 Plus, if something is not working, don’t you want to know, and then pivot, before it’s too late?

-What is one surprising/unexpected thing about you?
+What’s one thing fun or surprising/unexpected about you?

 I did not grow up super active, but now you can regularly find me outside on a mountain (I live in Lake Tahoe, so there are lots of mountains close by).
 In the winter I’m skiing, snowshoeing, or combining the two into backcountry skinning (hiking on skis).
 In the summer I’m hiking, biking, or paddling.
 This summer I’m picking up a new hobby – wake surfing.
 Never too old to start something new!

 We help technology companies grow,

 marketing and communications.

 Unless you were working in logistics, you probably didn’t think much about